Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-In Canada, British Columbia, Prince Edward Island, Saskatchewan, Newfoundland and Labrador, Nova Scotia, Quebec and Ontario currently have legislation which specifically bans or restricts using hand-held cellular phones or other similar devices while driving.
+In Canada, British Columbia, Manitoba, Prince Edward Island, Saskatchewan, Newfoundland and Labrador, Nova Scotia, Quebec and Ontario currently have legislation which specifically bans or restricts using hand-held cellular phones or other similar devices while driving.
 While other Canadian jurisdictions do not have specific legislation, drivers who cause accidents or who are driving unsafely while using a cell phone or device can be charged with offences such as dangerous driving, careless driving, and criminal negligence causing death or injury.
 Calling 911 in an emergency is generally allowed, but do so from a safe area.